TheJadex/ToDoList-App/README.md

 # ToDoList-App
-creating a mini todoList app using django
+a mini todoList app using django